University of North Alabama: UNA Fight Song

 The "UNA Fight Song" is the fight song of the University of North Alabama, and is played by the Marching Pride of North Alabama.
 The song is based on one of three songs called "Three School Songs," which was published in the 1960s.
 The lyrics were chosen by band members in the late 1970s.

 "Lion Pride" and "Pride Rock"

 "Lion Pride" is a term frequently used by members of the UNA community to describe commitment to school traditions and activities reflected among students, alumni and friends of the university.

-Perhaps nowhere is this level of commitment more strongly expressed than in the university's Pride Rock tradition, which began in 1994.
+The university's Pride Rock tradition began in 1994.
 Pride Rock is a 69-pound, engraved granite stone bearing the actual paw print of Leo II, UNA's second live lion mascot.
 Placed just behind the north end zone of all UNA home games, Pride Rock is touched by players as they file past on their way to the field.
 Pride Rock serves not only as a motivational tool for the players but also as a tangible expression of the deep well of pride, community and tradition associated with the University of North Alabama and particularly with its athletic program.